 Firstname Lastname

-Sample Email
+Sample Resignation Letter Email Format

 Tips for Resigning After Maternity Leave

 Writing a resignation can be difficult.
 One can sit for hours thinking about how and what to write.
-Following are some points to consider before writing the resignation letter.

-- Be Honest: Be clear and honest, discuss your priorities and make them understand that resigning from a job is a difficult decision.
+• Be Honest: Be clear and honest, discuss your priorities, and make them understand that resigning from a job is a difficult decision.

 Conclusion

 Resigning after maternity leave can be a difficult decision.
 Resignation should never be done in haste.
 Think about all the choices and their consequences.
 Seek advice from your superior, listen to their guidance, and make your decision.
-After you have made the decision to resign make your best effort to leave on good terms and relation.
+After you have made the decision to resign, make your best effort to leave on good terms and relations.
 Try your utmost to help the management during the transition period in finding your replacement.